A mental health assessment

 obsessive-compulsive disorder (OCD).

-the mental health of a person who has been placed in an institution or arrested
+the mental health of a person who has been hospitalized or arrested

 for a crime, such as drunken driving or physical abuse.